PlexusEP/plxsversion/readme.md

 | DEVELOPMENT_BUILD       | True if DIRTY_BUILD or commits since last tag > 0 |
 | UTC_TIME                | UTC time of the latest CMake configuration in "YYYY-MM-DD HH:MM" format |

+> [!WARNING]
+> Including time data will cause CMake targets relying on the version target to be re-build ANY time a CMake configure happens, even if your code doesn't change.

 Here is an example output version.hpp file for a C++ application tagged `2.1.0` in a dirty checkout

 ```